 The Northern Bobwhite Conservation Initiative's goal is to restore northern bobwhite populations, rangewide, to an average density equivalent to that which existed on improvable acres in 1980 (58,857,000 acres).
 The bobwhite population objective for the West Gulf Coastal Plain Bird Conservation Region is to add 131,033 new coveys, 21,833 of these in Louisiana.
-Habitat management is the primary vehicle for accomplishing this goal with three special objectives, which the refuge has considered during the development of this draft comprehensive conservation plan:
+Habitat management is the primary vehicle for accomplishing this goal with three special objectives, which the refuge considered during the development of this CCP: